nulib/nul-rdc-scripts/nulrdcscripts/avqc/README.md

-# aproc
+# avqc
-A script to use when QCing Av that validates checksums and opens media as a playlist.
+A script to use when QCing AV that validates checksums and opens media as a playlist.
 By default, only preservation files are opened in the playlist.

 ## Prerequisites